-Many Russian learners, not used to the Cyrillic alphabet, spend a lot of time on just getting used to it.
-Not surprising, as while some Russian letters look and sound the same, others are completely different, and third ones look the same but sound completely different.
+Many Russian learners that are not familiar with the Cyrillic alphabet spend a lot of time on just getting used to it.
+It’s not surprising.
+While some Russian letters look and sound the same, others are completely different, and third ones look the same but sound completely different.

 We decided to write this article to help you to memorize the Russian alphabet faster and easier.
 It breaks the Russian letters into 5 groups, includes a few mnemonic techniques, as well as reading and listening exercises.

 The history of the Russian alphabet in not very clear and composed out of rare evidence that reached our days.
 It’s said that in the year 863, a missionary enlightener Cyrill and his brother Methodius created the first Russian alphabet called “глаголица” (glagoleetsa) based on the Greek alphabet.

 The Cyrillic alphabet (from the name Cyrill) was the second version of the Russian alphabet and, it’s believed, was created by the followers of Cyrill and Methodius in the beginning of the X century.
 We don’t have much information about it but it’s known that it included 43 letters.